Skip to main content

 Chief Scout’s Commendation for Good Service

-Jonathan has been an Team Member of the Section Team (Cub) at his local Scout Group for the past six years.
-He is well respected by the Cubs and is an asset to the team.
-He supports the Team Leader with programme planning and is a reliable pair of hands each week.
+Jay has been a dedicated and valued Team Member of the Cub Section Team for the past six years.
+They are well respected by the Cubs and they are a great asset to the team.
+Their commitment, enthusiasm, and reliability are key to helping run the weekly meetings, where they consistently support the Team Leader with programme planning and ensure engaging and well-organized activities for the young people.

 Chief Scout’s Commendation for Good Service